Rahma-Thlijani/EDA-Automobile/README.md

 The datasets has 205 rows and 27 columns containing the cars' characteristics such as 'symboling', 'normalized-losses', 'maker', 'fuel-type', 'aspiration', 'num-of-doors', 'body-style', etc.
 ## Project Overview
-In this data science project, we will focus on applying an **exploratory data analysis (EDA), visualizing the data, and selecting the features**.
+In this data science project, we will focus on applying an **exploratory data analysis (EDA), data visualization and feature selection**.
 In addition, we will train a multiple regression model aiming to predict the price of the car regarding its different properties.
 Finally, we will evaluate the model based on the MAE the RMSE and the R2_Score.
 ## Project Steps
 All the project steps are organized and listed below: